lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/README.md

 Additionally you'll use bioinformatics pipeline and workflow APIs to coordinate VMs and containers.
 You'll also see how to create a Notebook instance VM using a GCP template, so that you can use a Jupyter notebook for your analysis job.

-See Lynn's 3 minute intro to this section
+### Click below to see Lynn's 3 minute intro to this section
 [![GCP Compute](http://img.youtube.com/vi/hTdBDlrf80w/0.jpg)](http://www.youtube.com/watch?v=hTdBDlrf80w "Intro GCP Services for Compute")

 Here are the topic pages in this section: